If you’re arguing with someone, you’ll want to use all the tools available to convince them that you’re correct.

 Which is when you make a decision regarding the cause without having enough evidence to support it.

-Example: “John isn’t at school today that means he is sick.”
+Example: “John isn’t at school today which means he is sick.”

 Post-hoc fallacy